 Most online forensic psychology degrees are offered as bachelor’s and master’s degrees or certificate programs.
-ForensicsColleges keeps a detailed list of schools featuring online forensic psychology degree and certificate programs.
+ForensicsColleges keeps a detailed list of schools featuring online forensic psychology degrees and certificate programs.

-As of July 2020, only one school, Walden University, offers an online forensic psychology PhD program.
+As of December 2022, only one school, Walden University, offers an online PhD program specifically in forensic psychology.
 However, it’s worth noting that a common pathway to becoming a forensic psychologist is earning a bachelor’s, master’s, or certificate program in forensic psychology and later earning a doctorate degree in general psychology.